zoharri/mamba/README.md

 ### Adding a New Environment
 To add a new environment:
 1. Add the env code to the `envs` folder
-2. Add the env to the make_env function in `dreamer.py` together with any needed wrappers (you can use the `envs/wrappers.py` as reference and the other envs as examples)
+2. Add the env to the make_env function in `dreamer.py` together with any needed wrappers (you can use the `envs/wrappers.py` as a reference and the other envs as examples)
 3. Add a new config to the `config.yaml` file